EX-XDRiVER/Chart-Documentation/mods.md

 Mods for a chart are stored in a .lua file!
 This file is executed at gameplay.
 There are two kinds of mod initialization calls, "Mod" and "Ease".

-For basic chart mods, first we need to call the container object which stores all of our chart mods.
+For basic track mods, first we need to call the container object which stores all of our track mods.
 To call this object's method, we use `xdrv.Mod` or `xdrv.Set`.
 The arguments it takes are:
 - The mod name